Zilv1nas/fake-news/presentation/migrate_to_ts.md

 -  Go and Have Fun adding types to replace *implicit any* warnings
     - or go *fully mad* and enable `noImplicitAny` in your `tsconfig.json`
 - Configure TypeScript compiler at `tsconfig.json` to allow [Babel way of imports](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/5128#issuecomment-131638288) such as `import React from 'react';`

+## The Ugly Parts

+- Installing types separately, such as: `yarn add @types/react-router` and etc, lots of the times @types definitions are out of date
+- Some packages come with type definitions some don't